core-infra-svcs/dashboard-api-go/client/docs/InlineObject154.md

 `func (o *InlineObject154) HasPerSsidSettings() bool`

 HasPerSsidSettings returns a boolean if a field has been set.

+### GetFlexRadios

+`func (o *InlineObject154) GetFlexRadios() NetworksNetworkIdWirelessRfProfilesFlexRadios`

+GetFlexRadios returns the FlexRadios field if non-nil, zero value otherwise.

+### GetFlexRadiosOk

+`func (o *InlineObject154) GetFlexRadiosOk() (*NetworksNetworkIdWirelessRfProfilesFlexRadios, bool)`

+GetFlexRadiosOk returns a tuple with the FlexRadios field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFlexRadios

+`func (o *InlineObject154) SetFlexRadios(v NetworksNetworkIdWirelessRfProfilesFlexRadios)`

+SetFlexRadios sets FlexRadios field to given value.

+### HasFlexRadios

+`func (o *InlineObject154) HasFlexRadios() bool`

+HasFlexRadios returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)